HasnainAsim/HasnainAsim/README.md

 - 👋 Hi, I’m @HasnainAsim
-- 👀 I’m interested in DevOps, ComputerVision, Machine Learning and  MERN Stack Development.
+- 👀 I’m interested in ComputerVision, Machine Learning and  MERN Stack Development.
-- 🌱 I’m currently learning Kubernetes and Cloud Computing.
+- 🌱 I’m currently learning MERN STACK Development.
 - 💞️ I’m looking to collaborate on any Computer-Vision or Mern Stack projects
 - 📫 How to reach me https://www.linkedin.com/in/hasnain-asim/